tylerchg/Personal-Project/README.md

 ## Data Analysis

-(Explanation & Questions)

-Filtering the dataset:
+Filtering and exploring datasets:
+- Descriptive statistical analysis.
+- Exploring leading economic indicators to analyze the overall strength of the U.S. economy.
+- Analyzing the importance of real interest rates during past recessions.
 - Periods where inflation was less than or equal to 2%.
-- Sorting and filtering data by unemployment rate to analyze any correlation with inflation.
+- Sorting by unemployment rate to analyze any correlation with inflation.
-- Exporting the filtered data into a new csv file
+- Exporting filtered data into a new csv file.

 ## Data Visualization